 - Failure of the eardrum to close after the tube falls out or is removed

-Surgery for ear tube placement usually requires general anesthesia, which carries some risks as well.
+Surgery for ear tube placement usually requires general anesthesia.
 Although the risks of anesthesia are very low in otherwise healthy children, possible problems include:

 - Allergic reaction